Skip to content

 npm run build

-# Deploy (build output is in ./out)
+# Initialize and deploy (build output is in ./out)

-af sites deploy ./out --network ipfs
+af sites deploy

 Template Repository | Next.js Docs